lerna/lerna/website/docs/getting-started.md

 ## Publishing

-Finally, let's talk about the third key Lerna feature: publishing to npm.
+Finally, let's talk about another key Lerna feature: publishing to npm.
 Lerna comes already with a `publish` command built-in.
 To publish our packages `header` and `footer`, all we need to do is to run:

 ```bash